 Bring conflicting parties together

-After meeting individually with all people involved in the conflict, it's time to bring them together in a neutral meeting place to address their differences.
+After meeting individually with all the people involved in the conflict, it's time to bring them together in a neutral meeting place to address their differences.
 This collaborative session should encourage brainstorming, active listening, and a willingness to embrace diverse viewpoints.

 The goal here is to foster a shared understanding of the problem, clarify each person's role in the conflict, and explore potential solutions.
 It’s important for the parties involved to be cool and collected and not let things get out of control.